cjaycee/ip/docs/README.md

 # Usagi User Guide

 Usagi is a simple task management chatbot that helps you keep track of your todos, deadlines, and events.
-Interact with Usagi through text commands to manage your task list efficiently.
+Chat with Usagi through text commands to manage your tasks efficiently!

 ## Quick Start